Alcantor/LotusECU-T4e/README.md

 **: Old version like "BCroftT4E070 01/11/2005 Lotus EngV0078" does not check the CRC at all.

 **: The above example is for white dashboard only.
 Black dashboard is easier, because the CRC value is stored at the end of the calrom.

+## Command line example (BDM Port)

+If your ECU is completely fucked up, or unsupported by the t4e.py script (T4e/T6e ECU Black Dash), you could use the BDM port with a Raspberry Pi.
+It's much slower than a true BDM-Programmer but if you have a Raspberry Pi laying around, why not.

+For that you need to remove you ECU from your car, open it and connect it correctly.
+It's only loading the CAN-Bus Flasher with the BDM Port, so you also need to wire a CAN-Bus adapter.

+Those commands are for the Raspberry Pi with a CAN Hat.

+    1. ./bdm-pi.py -o pdh
+    2. [TURN YOUR ECU ON]
+    3. ./bdm-pi.py -o t
+    4. ./bdm-pi.py -o ufp
+    5. ./flasher.py -o b &
+    6. ./bdm-pi.py -o sfp
+    7. ./flasher.py -o dl -b 0 1 2
+    8. ./flasher.py -o c -b 0 1 2

+    To 1: Drive the DSCK pin high to enter BDM mode.
+    To 2: Turn the CPU on.
+    To 3: Test the connection by writing/reading a word.
+If it fail check your connections.
+    To 4: Upload the flasher into the RAM.
+    To 5: Bootstrap: The CAN-Flasher needs a answer within a short time, otherwise it will exit.
+    To 6: Start the flasher.
+    To 7: Download the ECU for example.
+    To 8: Compare CRC of the file from the previous step!

 ## Live tuning.